Book an appointment

 • IUD and implant insertions, replacements and removal

-• Cervical (Pap) Screening
+• Cervical Screening and Pap Testing

 • Sexually Transmitted Infection issues such as:

-• Symptoms that you think may be related to a STI
+• Symptoms of a STI

 • If you are a contact to an STI